LibTechWomen/organizing-get-togethers/README.md

 # Organizing #libtechwomen get-togethers at conferences
 So you want to organize a #libtechwomen get-together?
 Here is your guide.
 Feel free to fork and submit a pull request if you have any changes to the document below.
-If you need help with forking or pull requests, go to ***.
+If you need help with forking or pull requests, go to https://github.com/LibraryCodeYearIG/Codeyear-IG-Github-Project.

+## Disclaimer
+This is a living document.
+There will be omissions or the document might not directly address your current situation.
+Things will go wrong - the venue for the get-together closes unexpectedly before you meet, the conference does not have a central way to advertise after conference hour gatherings, etc. The document is a guideline that should be flexible enough to fit most situations; nonetheless, be prepared to do some improvising and on-the-fly decision making when you plan a get-together.

 ## Why
 Lib* conferences, for many, are the only time where they can meet others outside of their workplace or work region, given the limited amount of budgets that many have for professional development and travel.
 Many folks might have heard about #libtechwomen online or colleagues, but many have not. #libtechwomen get-togethers provide an opportunity to introduce these folks to the #libtechwomen community.